 At just about every big or mid-size tech company, any stint of employment starts with (mis)conduct and “culture” training.
 While I find them mostly to be a stupid chore, they’re necessary – just imagine the case that you get an employee (however unlikely it is) that just hasn’t ever through critically about how to conduct themselves in a professional setting. conduct and culture training gives your company a chance to set the record straight on how employees are expected to behave.
 I pretty firmly believe companies do this mostly to reduce their own legal liabilities (and HR exists to protect the company from humans), but I thikn setting the baseline is important and beneficial regardless, not everyone’s expectations are the same.

 The point here is that a course on “how to interact with coworkers that are different from you” should become a part of the mandatory conduct training, if it isn’t already.
 It’s possible to create a guide to interacting with coworkers that the minimal amount of moralizing the issue and does the maximum amount of giving easy to practice/perform tips on examining internal biases and sussing out potential misconduct, in ourselves and others.
-Basically, what I’m proposing is a simple dont-be-any-of-theseists-here course.
+Basically, what I’m proposing is a simple dont-be-any-of-these

 So by just doing these 4 things would diversity in tech (or any other field) get instantly resolved? probably not.
 I do however think we can get a lot further than all the progress incessant hand-wringing and debates is getting us today.